Lou Etgen, Executive Director

 Patricia assists homeowners in designing and installing stormwater-absorbing Edible and Native Bayscapes.
 She is an ecological site planner, architect, educator, and life-long organic gardener, with an architectural degree from Pratt Institute.
 In recent years, Patricia has transferred her design skills from 30 years of conventional architectural practice to functional landscape design and sustainable building.
 She designs rain-scapes and residential architecture for private clients and teaches Permaculture Design, an ecological design method, independently.

-Darcy Herman, Associate Program Manager
+Darcy Herman, Program Manager

 After having spent several childhood vacations on the Eastern Shore, Darcy moved to Maryland in 1994 to go to school and expand and indulge her love of the Chesapeake Bay region.
 Darcy has worked for several federal government contractors as a technical writer, editor, and proposal developer and more recently as a naturalist at Jug Bay Wetlands Sanctuary, and she now serves on the board of the Friends of Jug Bay.
 Among Darcy’s passions are citizen science, entomology, and birding.
 Darcy earned bachelor's degrees in zoology and English from Michigan State University and a master's in professional writing from Towson University.